open-ephys/onix-bonsai-onix1-docs/articles/getting-started/configure-hardware.md

 orientation data from two Headstage64s through the Bno055Data operator.
 By default, the ConfigureHeadstage64 operators are both named "Headstage64".
 This causes their devices to also have identical names, "Headstage64/Bno055".
 We need to disambiguate the headstages and their devices.
-The solution is to alias one or both headstages.
+The solution is to alias one or both headstages by editing their Name property.

 ::: workflow
 ![/images/bno055-data-alias.bonsai workflow](../../images/bno055-data-alias.bonsai)
 :::

-In this workflow, each operator previously named "Headstage64" has been suffixed by the port to which the headstage is plugged.
+In this workflow, each ConfigureHeadstage64 operator previously named "Headstage64" has been suffixed by the port to which the headstage is plugged.
 Now you can use the names "Headstage64A/Bno055" and "Headstage64B/Bno055" when setting the DeviceName property in each Bno055Data operator.

 <!-- ## Configuring & Acquiring from Multiple ONIX Systems